SEO specialist

 What it's like

-SEO or search engine optimisation is the name given to activity that helps to improve search engine rankings.
+Search engine optimisation (SEO) is the name given to activity that helps improve where a web page ranks on a search engine.
+That’s where an SEO specialist comes in!

-Carry out keyword research to find out what words people search for
+carrying out keyword research to learn what words people are searching for

-Check rankings and analytics to monitor performance of websites and present ideas for improvement
+checking rankings and analytics to monitor a web page’s performance – you’ll then present ideas to improve it

-Write content for websites, using keywords tailored for the target audience
+writing content for websites, using keywords tailored to the target audience – to do this, you’ll sometimes collaborate with content designers

-Build backlinks (links from other websites to yours) to improve search engine rankings
+building backlinks (links from other websites to yours) that improve SEO rankings

-keep up to date with search engine algorithm changes and SEO techniques
+staying up to date with search engine algorithm changes and the latest SEO techniques

 Explore more information about this job